Emergent Software

 cloud_provider create_vm --image server_image.img --instance_type large

-Migrating databases to the cloud using database backup and restore techniques or database migration services provided by the cloud vendor.
+Database migration involves moving databases to the cloud using backup and restore techniques or database migration services provided by the cloud vendor.
+The right approach depends on database size, downtime tolerance, platform compatibility, and cutover requirements.

 -- Take a backup of the on-premises database